Oil jumps above two-year high as market rebalances

 Continue Reading Below

-West Texas Intermediate crude was approaching $55 per barrel, on track to close at its highest price point since July 2015.
+West Texas Intermediate crude oil settled above $55 per barrel on Friday after advancing 2% during the session.
 Recent movements suggest that the oil market is recovering, as the Organization of the Petroleum Exporting Countries (OPEC) trims output in an attempt to remove some of the oversupply.

 More from FOX Business